surtecha/Face-Hand-Pose-Tracker/README.md

 The application will open a window displaying the real-time video stream.
 The **hand** landmarks, **face** landmarks and **pose** of the person in the video stream will be displayed in real-time.

+This basic functionality can be used to further implement more complex ideas sucha as gesture based controllers and moany more.

 This program is made possible by the following open-source libraries and models:

 * OpenCV